Phyllis Tickle: Career

-In June 2015, as part of its "Modern Spiritual Masters Series," Orbis Books released a compendium of Tickle's writings: Phyllis Tickle—Essential Spiritual Writings, Selected and with an introduction by Jon M. Sweeney.
-Sweeney, authorized biographer (Phyllis Tickle: a Life, Church Publishing 2018), is also on the board of the Phyllis A. Tickle Literary Trust established to manage her literary estate and copyrights.
+In June 2015, as part of its "Modern Spiritual Masters Series," Orbis Books released a compendium of Tickle's writings: "Phyllis Tickle—Essential Spiritual Writings".

 In July 2015, the Wild Goose Festival was dedicated to her honor.
 The Festival's web page cited her as a major contributor to the festival's success, saying, "Her enthusiasm and affirmations of this journey have called so many of us together."
 The Festival's coordinators announced that they would be "incorporating prayers from the pocket edition of The Divine Hours prayer book into the schedule of the festival" as a response to the announcement that Tickle was diagnosed with Stage IV lung cancer.

 In fall 2015, Logos Bookstores, the largest nationwide association of Christian book sellers, declared Tickle as their author of the year 2015.